Madek/madek_api-docs_source/source/resources/meta-keys.md

 {: .table.table-striped}

-The value of this query parameter will be used to restrict the Meta-Keys to those which belog to the [Vocabulary] of equal id.
+The value of this query parameter will be used to restrict the Meta-Keys to those which belong to the [Vocabulary] of equal id.

   [Vocabulary]: vocabulary.html